 Study the history of tea.
 From its early days in China to how it spread across the Asian continent and then the world.
 Go continent by continent studying which countries hold a special regard for tea.
 What are the special tea drinks that define these countries?

 Have more tea parties.
-Learn about teas from around the world, learn about the countries and host tea parties
+Learn about teas from around the world, learn about the countries and host tea parties themed after them.

 In Andes mountainous countries of South America, Indigenous people have used coca leaf tea to help with breathing and for religious ceremonies.
 Study this and why some countries have made its cultivation illegal.